chipsalliance/caliptra-sw/rom/dev/README.md

 ### Handling commands from mailbox

-ROM supports the following set of commands before handling the FW_DOWNLOAD command (described in section 9.6).
-Once the FW_DOWNLOAD is issued, ROM stops processing any additional mailbox commands.
+ROM supports the following set of commands before handling the FW_DOWNLOAD command in PASSIVE mode (described in section 9.6) or RI_DOWNLOAD_FIRMWARE command in ACTIVE mode.
+Once the FW_DOWNLOAD or RI_DOWNLOAD_FIRMWARE is issued, ROM stops processing any additional mailbox commands.

 1. **STASH_MEASUREMENT**: Up to eight measurements can be sent to the ROM for recording.
 Sending more than eight measurements will result in an FW_PROC_MAILBOX_STASH_MEASUREMENT_MAX_LIMIT fatal error.
 Format of a measurement is documented at [Stash Measurement command](https://github.com/chipsalliance/caliptra-sw/blob/main/runtime/README.md#stash_measurement).
 2. **VERSION**: Get version info about the module.
 [Version command](https://github.com/chipsalliance/caliptra-sw/blob/main/runtime/README.md#version).